mirzemehdi/KMPNotifier/README.md

 ## Features
   - 🔔 Local and Push Notification (Firebase Cloud Messaging)
-  - 📱 Multiplatform (android and iOS)
+  - 📱 Multiplatform (android, iOS and desktop(alpha)) (Desktop supports only local notification for now)

 ## Installation
 Before starting you need to setup basic setup using Firebase official guideline (like initializing project in Firebase, adding `google-services.json` to android, `GoogleService-Info.plist` to iOS).